Calexico West Land Port of Entry

 - 4 million northbound vehicles cross each year

 - 4.8 million northbound pedestrians cross each year

 - Critical economic engine for Calexico - Mexicali region

-Expect changes in normal traffic patterns and stay informed via these traffic advisories:
+Expect changes in normal traffic patterns and stay informed via this website.

 GSA understands the impact Calexico West Land Port of Entry has in the local community.
 We foster close working relationships with community partners and stakeholders.